govau/oneAPS-website/README.md

 ## Setup database

-Firt create a database called `oneaps` in your local postgres.
+First create a database called `oneaps` in your local postgres.
 This can be done using pgadmin.

 `make update_db`